-This Uncommon guide is going to teach you completely new and unique smart shopping tips and tricks to help quickly find the best deals online and save money buying better stuff.
+This guide is going to teach you completely new and unique smart shopping tips and tricks to help quickly find the best deals online and save money buying better stuff.

-Based on hourly price tracking, this guide shows how to benefit from profound price and sales insights to level the playing fields against sophisticated marketing campaigns run by slick brands designed to get you spending more.
+Based on hourly price comparisons, this guide shows how to benefit from profound price and sales insights to level the playing fields against sophisticated marketing campaigns run by slick brands designed to get you spending more.
 Move away from 'spending more buying less'.
 Start 'spending less buying better'.

 Oh yes.
 Have fun too!

 Table of Contents

 - 2. How to Know You've Found a Bargain

 - 3. How to Compare Deals Using Price Comparisons

 - 4. How to Use Price Histories to Guarantee the Lowest Price